Solving Nonlinear Absolute Value Equations: Preliminaries and setting of the problem

-As already mentioned, even though the functions $H$ and $ \widetilde{H}$ are only implicitly defined, we can still solve~\eqref{eqNCP1}--\eqref{eqNCP2} numerically (we shall do so below), whenever it is guaranteed that $H$, $\widetilde{H}$ are $P_{0}$-maps.
-This is the aim of the following lemma, yielding a criterium based on $F$.
+As already mentioned, even though the functions $H$ and $ \widetilde{H}$ are only implicitly defined in Lemma~\ref{implicite-fct}, we can still solve~\eqref{eqNCP1}--\eqref{eqNCP2} numerically (we shall do so below), whenever it is guaranteed that $H$, $\widetilde{H}$ are $P_{0}$-maps.
+This is the aim of the following lemma, yielding a criterion based on $F$ given at the beginning.